How To File US Taxes As American Expat Living In China

 Housing prices are high in most Chinese cities with significant expat populations.
 The Foreign Housing Exclusion allows expats that are employed abroad to exclude certain housing expenses.
 You must use the Foreign Housing Exclusion together with the FEIE though.

-You can exclude in 2020 expenses over $17,216 (16% of FEIE) annually up to a limit that depends on the location.
-The general limit is $32,12800 (30% of FEIE), but some high-cost cities have higher upper limits.
-The yearly cap for 2019 for Beijing is $71,200 and for Shanghai $57,001.
+You can exclude in expenses over 16% of FEIE threshold annually up to a limit that depends on the location.
+The general limit is 30% of the FEIE threshold, but some high-cost cities have higher upper limits.
+The yearly cap for 2024 for Beijing is $68,000 and for Shanghai $57,001.

 Self-employed expats can take advantage of the Foreign Housing Deduction by deducting certain housing expenses from their gross income.
 While the Foreign Housing Deduction will lower your overall tax liability, it will not reduce the self-employment tax liability burden.